 Poor black people struggled to make a living, and were looked down upon by poor white people, who similarly struggled, but who still found a sense of superiority over their black neighbours, along with a sense of resentment that their lot in life wasn’t much better; and who better to burnish their resentment against than black folks?

 Into this pressure cooker of tensions stepped Emmett Till.
 And on the evening of August 24th, he and some local friends went to Bryant’s Store to buy candy.
 Emmett Till was only 14 years old.

 The store was owned by 24 year-old Roy Bryant an his 21 year-old wife Carolyn.
 Bryant was away fishing for shrimp; his wife was in the store alone, although her sister-in-law was in the rear watching her children.
-The kids gathered across the road playing checkers, while Emmett went inside, followed ‘less than a minute’ later by his cousin Simeon Wright.
+The black kids gathered across the road playing checkers, while Emmett went inside, followed ‘less than a minute’ later by his cousin Simeon Wright.
 There was a lot of conjecture about what happened; the facts are that after the boys bought candy and left, Carolyn Bryant came out of the store and retrieved a gun from her car outside.

 The popular telling of the story at the time had Emmett going into the store, and in various versions, making highly suggestive sexual remarks to Carolyn Bryant; putting his arm around her waist; and calling her ‘baby’.
 In any case, when the boys saw her come out and get the gun from the car, they thought it best that they should leave.